missionpinball/mpf-docs/mechs/troughs/modern_opto.rst

 For that reason it is important to set ``eject_timeouts`` to your shooter lane and your trough.
-You should measure how long the maximum time is until a ball cannot possibly return to your trough and plunger (with some safty margin).
+You should measure how long the maximum time is until a ball cannot possibly return to your trough and plunger (with some safety margin).
 Usually this is about ``2s - 4s`` for a trough and ``3s - 5s`` for a plunger.

 .. code-block:: mpf-config